-Even worse, there are plenty of dirty projects for the banks to choose from.
-According to the Office of the Chief Economist (Resources and Energy Major Projects List, December 2019), companies are pursuing at least 100 new or expansionary fossil fuel projects in Australia that would cost at least $149 billion.
+Yet there are plenty of dirty projects for the banks to choose from.
+According to data from the Office of the Chief Economist, companies are pursuing at least 116 new or expansionary fossil fuel projects in Australia that would cost at least $200 billion.
 These include coal mines, coal ports, gas fields, gas pipelines, LNG terminals and oil fields.
-Meanwhile, according to data from the Australian Energy Market Operator (AEMO), as of April 2020 there was 286 MW of upgraded/expanded or proposed coal-fired power on the horizon, along with 3.4 GW of gas-fired generation, across 18 projects.
-This brings the total number of proposed projects to 118.
+Meanwhile, according to data from the Australian Energy Market Operator (AEMO), as of July 2021 there was at least 115 MW of upgraded or proposed coal-fired power on the horizon, along with 3.4 GW of gas-fired generation, across 23 projects.
+This brings the total number of proposed projects to 139.

 The greenhouse gas footprint of these projects would be enormous.
-Just four of the projects listed by the Office of the Chief Economist would enable the release of 9.8 billion tonnes of CO2-e, enough to cancel out Australia’s emissions target (2021-2030) nearly 23 times over.
-(These projects include Woodside’s Burrup Hub [Pluto expansion, Scarborough, Browse and NWS extension] and Clive Palmer’s Galilee Coal and Rail Project.)
+Just four of the projects listed by the Office of the Chief Economist would enable the release of 9.8 billion tonnes of CO2-e, enough to cancel out any gains made under Australia’s emissions reduction target (2021-2030) 109 times over.
+(These projects include Woodside’s Burrup Hub [Pluto expansion, Scarborough, Browse to North West Shelf] and Clive Palmer’s Galilee Coal and Rail Project.)

-These are the projects we need to leave behind if we’re to limit warming to 1.5°C. The good news is you can help stop them by taking action as a customer, shareholder or citizen, telling the banks to reign in their splurging on climate-wrecking expansions of coal, oil and gas.
+These are the projects we need to leave behind if we’re to bring emissions to zero by 2050, let alone limit warming to 1.5°C. The good news is you can help stop them by taking action as a customer, shareholder or citizen, telling the banks to reign in their splurging on climate-wrecking expansions of coal, oil and gas.

 Emeritus Professor Will Steffen explains there is no room for new coal, oil or gas projects if we’re to limit global warming in line with the Paris Agreement